Greece › Santorini › Day Trip to Santorini

 - Day trips to Santorini from Athens, Mykonos, Crete, or other nearby islands are usually not worth the time and effort.
-Staying on the Santorini for several nights is awesome, visiting for a few hours in the middle of the day (on a day trip) is busy – though still definitely worth it for many visitors.
+Staying on Santorini for several nights is awesome.
+Visiting for a few hours in the middle of the day (on a day trip) is busy – though still definitely worth it for many visitors.

 - Ferry schedules are inconsistent and ferries are often late, cancelled, or delayed.
 Even under perfect conditions a day trip to Santorini will rarely allow more than 4 or 5 hours on the island.
-It’s difficult to experience any of the best things to do in Santorini on a day trip.
+It’s difficult to experience any of the best things to do on a day trip.

 Is a day trip to Santorini worth it?

 Why is a day trip to Santorini so difficult?
 It looks easy enough.

 The main difficulty is the ferries and the ferry schedule.
 They usually don’t allow enough time on Santorini to make travel times worth the effort.
 It’s different for every island, every month, and every year but for most schedules you can catch an early morning ferry that will get you to Santorini around 11am.
 Then you need to catch a bus to Fira or taxi to Fira, Oia, or Imerovigli.
 This will take 30 to 45 minute and it will likely be noon before you’ve made your way to the caldera and are looking out into the caldera.
 The last ferry returning to your island could be anytime between 4pm and 8pm.
 Let’s say it’s 6pm.
 If you’re catching the bus it will probably leave for the port at 4:30 so you’ll need to head back to the bus station at about 4:00.
 In this scenario you’ve had 4 hours to explore Santorini.
 Not nothing and it could certainly be an enjoyable 4 hours.
 But, as I say, it’s a lot of time and effort for a pretty small payoff.